-On October 19, 2009, our Board of Directors decided not to declare the quarterly cash dividend on our 6% Convertible Exchangeable Preferred Stock, or Preferred Stock, with respect to the third quarter of 2009 that would have otherwise been payable on November 1, 2009.
-To the extent that any dividends payable on the Preferred Stock are not paid, such unpaid dividends are accumulated.
-In addition, if we fail to pay an aggregate amount equal to at least six quarterly dividends (whether or not consecutive) on the Preferred Stock, the size of our Board of Directors will be increased by two members and the holders of the Preferred Stock, voting separately as a class, will have the right to fill the two vacancies created thereby until we pay all accumulated but unpaid dividends, at which time the size of our Board of Directors will be decreased by two members and the directors appointed by the Preferred Stock holders will resign.
-The Board of Directors also did not declare the quarterly cash dividend with respect to the first and second quarters of 2009.
-Our Board of Directors will continue to evaluate the payment of the cash dividend on a quarterly basis.
+On July 16, 2010, the Board of Directors of Cyclacel resolved, pursuant to the Certificate of Designations, not to declare the quarterly cash dividend on our Preferred Stock, with respect to the second quarter of 2010 that would otherwise have been payable on August 1, 2010.
+As we have not paid an aggregate amount equal to six quarterly dividends on the Preferred Stock, the size of the our Board has been increased by two members and the holders of the Preferred Stock, voting separately as a class, are entitled to vote to fill the two vacancies created thereby until we pay all accrued but unpaid dividends, at which time such right is terminated.
+We have received a request from a holder of at least 10% of the issued and outstanding Preferred Stock that we call a special meeting of the holders of Preferred Stock for the election of directors to fill the two vacancies.
+To date, approximately \$1.0 million of dividends remain accrued and unpaid.